For students and educators

 Secondary School Education

-Please review the below websites to search for alternatives to harmful animal use in education.
-Note that Australian states and territory education departments also provide policies and guidance on animals in schools available online.
+You can also search for alternatives to harmful animal use in education.
+Additionally, Australian states and territory education departments also provide policies and guidance on animals in schools available online.

-If you are interested in purchasing a paper 3D dissection model, you can claim a 10% discount on your first order.
+If you are interested in purchasing a paper 3D dissection model, you can claim a 10% discount on your first order using the code: HRA10 Thank you to Getting Nerdy.

 Resources for Alternatives to Classroom Animal Dissection